 - United States Weather Bureau describes San Diego's weather as the closest thing to perfect in America.
 Holiday Magazine described San Diego as the "only area in the United States with perfect weather."
 Pleasant Weather Rating Service Poll voted San Diego as the best year-round weather in the nation, and the second best in the world.

 - San Diego is among the safest large U.S. cities.
 The 2006 FBI Uniform Crime Report listed San Diego as the sixth safest city in California with a population over 200,000.
 In the same year, San Diego had the fifth lowest property crime rate among the 31 cities in the U.S. with a population over 500,000.
 From 1997 to 2010, the total crime rate has decreased from 49.5 crimes per 1000 to 26.4 crimes per 1000, nearly halving the index crimes over 13 years.

 Parks and Libraries

 - Parks - The City has 34,260 acres of developed and undeveloped open space, including three regional parks, 190 community and neighborhood parks, seven open-space parks, 26 shoreline parks, and 25 miles of ocean and bay beaches.
-There are also 52 recreation centers offers a variety of programs, two municipal golf courses, and 13 permanent, municipal swimming pools.
+There are 52 recreation centers that offer a variety of programs, and the City has three municipal golf courses and 13 permanent, municipal swimming pools.